 - holding onto shame and guilt

-- questioning your ability to be a mother
+- questioning your ability to be a parent

 - afraid to reach out for help

-New Moms Struggle With Postpartum Depression in Many Ways
+New Parents Struggle With Postpartum Depression in Many Ways

 You may be having difficulty connecting with your child.
 Or, you might feel like you are just going through the motions of caring for the baby without emotion.
 You might not even want to hold the baby at all.

-These feelings of disconnect may cause you to have intrusive thoughts about your mothering.
-It’s common to begin thinking that you are not a good mother and that your family would be better off without you.
-Some new moms will also have severe anxiety or panic attacks in addition to these intrusive thoughts.
+These feelings of disconnect may cause you to have intrusive thoughts about your parenting.
+It’s common to begin thinking that you are not a good parent and that your family would be better off without you.
+Some new parents will also have severe anxiety or panic attacks in addition to these intrusive thoughts.

-“I create a safe and comfortable environment for you to share your struggles with the transition to motherhood.” – Jessica Pizzo, Brave Minds Therapist
+“I create a safe and comfortable environment for you to share your struggles with the transition to parenthood.” – Jessica Pizzo, Brave Minds Therapist

 Please know that the experience you are having is normal.
 You are not alone!
 According to Postpartum Support International, at least 15% of women experience significant depression following childbirth.
+We also know that not all birthing people are women and the risk for PMADs doesn’t discriminate.
+Indeed, the risk for PMADs for transgender men and non-binary individuals can be exacerbated by lack of proper care and knowledge.
 There is hope for you, in therapy and treatment for postpartum depression.

 The Brave Minds Approach to Postpartum Depression Treatment in New Jersey

-In our Scotch Plains clinic, we assist mothers in managing the mental load of motherhood.
+In our Scotch Plains and Branchburg practices, we assist parents in managing the mental load of parenthood.
 By improving communication with their partners surrounding parenting, the isolation, and loneliness that often accompanies the postpartum season.
 By identifying triggers of anxiety and sadness, we can work together to counter these thoughts using Cognitive Behavioral Therapy (CBT) and other techniques.
 Postpartum treatment can help you develop skills to make these overwhelming emotions easier to manage on a day to day basis.
 This way, you can finally be free to care for your child in the way that you imagined.

-If needed, we will also provide referrals for lactation consultation, pelvic floor therapy, physical therapy, and other concerns.
+If needed, we will also provide referrals for lactation consultation, pelvic floor therapy, physical therapy, endocrinologists and other supportive professionals.

 We offer effective, private and secure Online Therapy for residents of the state of New Jersey.
 See an online postpartum therapist from the comfort of your home.

-Begin Postpartum Depression Counseling In Scotch Plains, NJ
+Begin Postpartum Depression Counseling In Scotch Plains or Branchburg, NJ

 - Connect with Brave Minds Psychological Services for a free consultation phone call.